fpsvogel/fpsvogel.com/src/_posts/2025-09-30-types-of-coding-challenges.md

 I have a strange fascination with coding challenges.
 I've spent significant time in several of the categories above, and I even created [a CLI tool for doing Advent of Code in Ruby](https://github.com/fpsvogel/advent_of_ruby).

 My conclusion is that coding challenges are a great way to have fun while writing code, and they make sense as a supplement to more structured forms of learning.
+(Or in the case of LeetCode et al., they're necessary for FAANG interview prep.)

 But coding challenges aren't the best choice if one or more of the following is true for you: